 Results: Present the most important study findings including generalizability to other populations, health systems or countries if relevant.
-Abstracts must reflect work that has already been done (i.e. results available) or at least provide preliminary results suggesting that the work is in progress and that results will be available to present at the Annual Meeting.
+Abstracts must reflect work that has already been done (i.e., results available)

 Conclusions: Provide a concise statement on the most important findings or policy implications.
 You should also address the question, "What do these results mean for your main area of research?"
 If relevant, include next steps, proposals for further research and study limitations.
 Declaration of funding: Please declare sources of funding of the research.

-Basic quality: Oral, poster and vignette abstracts should be appropriately summarised, and grammar and spelling should be checked.
+Basic quality: Oral and poster abstracts should be appropriately summarised, and grammar and spelling should be checked.